This post may contain affiliate links. Read our disclaimer.

 for the strawberry jello:

 - Pour mixture through a fine mesh strainer and into a medium bowl, discarding any leftover strawberries.
-Stir in the gelatin, whisking until it's fully dissolved; set aside.
+Stir in the gelatin while whisking the strawberry mixture until it's fully dissolved; set aside.
+NOTE: you may need to strain it again after adding the gelatin if the jello is foam-y on top.

 for the cheesecake layer: